Species: Buffalo Sculpin (Enophrys bison)

 I’ll start with the record.
 Here’s the picture of my record-setting fish.

-My first saltwater All-Tackle World Record was for Buffalo Sculpin (2017), but little did I know, I actually caught my first one seven years earlier.
+My first saltwater All-Tackle World Record was for Buffalo Sculpin (2017), but little did I know, I actually had caught my first Buffalo Sculpin seven years prior to my record-setting performance.

 For many years, the South Jetty in Brookings was home to an absurdity.
 When my friend Ben Blanchard and I walked out to the jetty with high hopes, we caught a furry blur dart between the rocks.
 It wasn’t the first time we’d seen elusive beasts living among the jetty’s numerous boulders.
 At first, we thought they might otters or fishers or raccoons, but then we saw a black cat.